-Units modeled in the power flow with greater than a 5% distribution factor (or 10% distribution factor for flowgates whose monitored element's lowest terminal voltage level is equal to or greater than 500 kV) that contribute to the cumulative ramping impact are ranked according to their distribution factor on a potentially overloaded flowgate.
-The availability (1 - EEFORd) of the unit with the highest distribution factor is then multiplied by the availability of the unit with the second highest distribution factor and so on until the expected availability of the selected units is as close to but not less than 20%.
-This resulting "80/20" cumulative ramping impact is then added to the initial DC loading on the flowgate.
-This resulting loading is the 80/20 DC loading and the generators chosen to contribute to the cumulative ramping impact are the 80/20 generators.
+For Generation Capacity Resources other than wind and solar resources, Tthe availability (1 - EEFORd) of the unit with the highest distribution factor is then multiplied by the availability of the unit with the second highest distribution factor and so on until the expected availability of the selected units is as close to but not less than 2050%.
+Also, generating plants whose maximum output level is less than 50 MW will not be assigned an EEFORd to help ensure that the impacts of larger units are not masked during this process.
+This resulting "8050/2050" cumulative ramping impact is then added to the initial DC loading on the flowgate from the base case dispatch under the specified contingency condition.
+This resulting loading is the 8050/20-50 DC loading and the generators chosen to contribute to the cumulative ramping impact are the 8050/20-50 generators.